theobald-software/theobald-software.github.io/content/_en/xtract-universal/server/server-settings-xu3.md

 If you want to get further information please have a look at our [blog](http://www.theobald-software.com/blog/?p=389).

-**HTTPS - Restricted to AD users with Designer read access** See *HTTPS - Unrestricted*.
+**HTTPS - Restricted to AD users with Designer read access** <br>
+See *HTTPS - Unrestricted*.
 In addition to that this setting enables access control for executing an extraction.
 Extractions can only be executed by Windows AD users who have at least been assigned *read access* in the *Configuration Server* tab.
-Please do also see [here](https://kb.theobald-software.com/release-notes/XtractUniversal-3.11.0.html).
+Please do also see [release note](https://kb.theobald-software.com/release-notes/XtractUniversal-3.11.0.html) and chapter on [server security](../security-xu3/server-security).

 **Max. parallel requests** <br>